 The Chief Financial Officer (‘CFO’) is the Senior Accounting Officer delegated responsibility for tax matters.

 Day to day, UK tax risk is overseen by the relevant Group entities’ Senior Accounting Officers and the EMEA & APAC Head of Tax & Partnership.
 This oversight is performed in accordance with the Group’s internal tax code of conduct and risk management policies and supported by the internal tax and finance functions, which are staffed with appropriately qualified individuals.

 The Group’s UK tax strategy, which covers both the internal governance of UK tax matters and the attitude to tax risk, aims to ensure:

-- UK tax liabilities and UK tax risks are managed to provide a sustainable outcome within the parameters of the Group’s strategic and commercial objectives,
+- UK tax liabilities and tax risks are managed to provide a sustainable outcome within the parameters of the Group’s strategic and commercial objectives,

 - The Group complies with its UK tax filing and legal obligations,

 - The assessment of tax risk will be within the context of the wider business,

 - Within the context of the points above, protecting shareholder value, and

 - The prevention of unnecessary disputes with tax authorities.